Dorg Van Dango

-Dorg van Dango is an Irish-Canadian animated television series that first aired on RTÉ in Ireland on March 3, 2020, and on Family Channel in Canada on August 1, 2020.
-The series is created by Fabian Erlinghäuser and Nora Twomey and is produced by Cartoon Saloon and WildBrain Studios, and is made in association with Family Channel and Nickelodeon.
+Dorg van Dango is an animated television series that first aired on RTÉ in Ireland on March 3, 2020, and on Family Channel in Canada on August 1, 2020.
+The series is created by Fabian Erlinghäuser and Nora Twomey and is produced by Cartoon Saloon and WildBrain Studios, and is made in association with Family Channel and RTÉ.

 Plot

 The show follows the adventures of Dorg, a normal teen, living in the very normal town of Normill.
 That is, until he meets the Magicals; Jet Lazor, the super-cool unicorn; Patronella, an ancient witch; RD, a curious alien; and Yooki, an eerie ghost.
 They all escaped from Area 52 and are in desperate need of help and refuge.

 To have them blend in with the citizens of Normill, Dorg disguises them as teenagers and hides them in the basement in the local shopping mall.
 With his new best friends attempting to help navigate life's challenges, Dorg's world just got a whole lot less normal and a lot more fun!